-Motherboard FUR
+Motherboard

 The motherboard is the main component inside the case.
-It is a large rectangular board with integrated circuitry that connects the other parts of the computer including the CPU, the RAM, the disk drives (CD, DVD, hard disk, or any others) as well as any peripherals connected via the ports or the expansion slots.
+It is a large rectangular board with integrated circuitry that connects the other parts of the computer including the CPU, the RAM, the disk drives (CD, DVD, hard disk, or any others) as well as any peripherals connected via the

-✓ The central processing unit (CPU) performs most of the calculations which enable a computer to function.
-It is usually cooled by a heat sink and fan
+- Components directly attached to the motherboard include: - The central processing unit (CPU) performs most of the calculations which enable computer to function.
+It is usually cooled by a heat sink and fan - The chip set mediates communication between the CPU and the other components of the system, including main memory. - RAM (random-access memory) stores programs & data.